foundry-rs/starknet-foundry/docs/src/starknet/show_config.md

 To see just that, a `show-config` subcommand  can be used.
 You can just replace any subcommand (and its parameters) with `show-config` and it will show currently used configuration.

-Anything configuration that you cannot see there means its not set properly or is not being detected.

 ## Examples